LRAJA33/OpenPLC_EtherCAT/README.md

 Advanced devices
 Some devices like many servo drives will not start up unless they are correctly configured, which involves Service Data Objects

-OpenPLC and ethercat_src provide no means to configure SDOs, but IgH EtherCAT master does
+OpenPLC and ethercat_src provide no means to configure SDOs, but IgH EtherCAT master does (Refer "servo_sdo_config.sh" file for Veichi servo drive)

 For example, running the following script before starting OpenPLC prepares EL7047 stepper driver in pos 4 for OP mode, it will not enter OP mode without this configuration

 `ethercat states preop

 sleep 3

 ethercat download -p 4 -t uint16 0x10f3 5 0x0000

 ethercat download -p 4 -t uint32 0xf081 1 0x00100000